-- 33. Appropriate security measures shall be agreed to protect information transfers in accordance with the sensitivity of the information and any classification that is applied by the Sending Party. - 34.
-All non-public information shared under this MoU will be marked as such by the Sending Party and marked with the appropriate security classification. - 35.
-Where one party has received information from the other, it will consult (where permissible) with the other party before passing the information to a third party or using the information in an enforcement proceeding or court case and notify the Sending Party if it anticipates a legally enforceable demand for disclosure of the information. - 36.
-Similarly, the Receiving Party will notify the Sending Party if any legally enforceable demand for disclosure of the information is received, unless this is not practicable because of urgency or prohibited by law. - 37.
-If requested by the Sending Party in relation to a legally enforceable demand for disclosure of the information, the Receiving Party shall assert any legal exemptions or privileges against disclosure on behalf of the Sending Party. - 38.
-If it is not practicable to notify the Sending Party of the receipt of a legally enforceable demand for disclosure of the information, assume the Sending Party will wish to assert any legal exemptions or privileges against disclosure. - 39.
+- 43. Appropriate security measures shall be agreed to protect information transfers in accordance with the sensitivity of the information and any classification that is applied by the Sending Party. - 44.
+Material shall be considered confidential when it is identified as such under applicable law or in case the risk of its disclosure is likely to create harm of any nature and degree to any of the Parties and to other stakeholders such as data subjects.
+Where confidential material is shared between the Parties, the Sending Party shall mark it as "CONFIDENTIAL".
+The Parties shall maintain this marking to any further re-use and adaptation of the material. - 45.
+All non-public information shared under this MoU will be marked as such by the Sending Party and marked with the appropriate security classification. - 46.
+Where one Party has received information from the other Party, they may use the information solely for the purposes set out in the relevant request for information or as otherwise agreed in writing between the Parties. - 47.
+Where one Party has received information from the other, it will consult (where permissible) with the other Party before passing the information to a third party or using the information in an enforcement proceeding or court case and notify the Sending Party if it anticipates a legally enforceable demand for disclosure of the information. - 48.
+Similarly, the Receiving Party will notify the Sending Party if any legally enforceable demand for disclosure of the information is received, unless this is not practicable because of urgency or prohibited by law. - 49.
+If requested by the Sending Party in relation to a legally enforceable demand for disclosure of the information, the Receiving Party shall assert any legal exemptions or privileges against disclosure on behalf of the Sending Party.

+- 50. If it is not practicable to notify the Sending Party of the receipt of a legally enforceable demand for disclosure of the information, the Receiving Party shall assume the Sending Party will wish to assert any legal exemptions or privileges against disclosure. - 51.
 Where confidential material obtained from, or shared by, the Sending Party is wrongfully disclosed by the Receiving Party holding the information, this party will bring this to the attention of the Sending Party immediately.
-This is in addition to obligations to report a personal data breach under the DPJL 2018 where personal data is contained in the information disclosed. - 40.
-In accordance with relevant legislation, the JDPA and IOMIC will protect the confidentiality and sensitivity of all unpublished and other confidential information received from the other, and maintain effective controls designed to minimise the risk of inappropriate disclosures.

-41. The JDPA and IOMIC will liaise where relevant, to the extent permitted by law and having regard to their respective objectives, on responding to enquiries from the public, including freedom of information requests and will consult each other before releasing information originally belonging to the other.
+This is in addition to obligations to report a personal data breach under the DPJL 2018 and/or the Gibraltar GDPR where Personal Data is contained in the information disclosed. - 52.
+In accordance with relevant legislation, the JDPA and GRA will protect the confidentiality and sensitivity of all unpublished and other confidential information received from the other, and maintain effective controls designed to minimise the risk of inappropriate disclosures. - 53.
+The JDPA and GRA will liaise where relevant, to the extent permitted by law and having regard to their respective objectives, on responding to enquiries from the public, including freedom of information requests and will consult each other before releasing information originally belonging to the other.